Easepay/easepay-custom-signet/README.md

 * The Bitcoin P2P network for this Signet operates on port 38333.

 ## Customizing the Signet
-You can modify the generate_signet.sh script to change the Signet parameters, such as the block signing keys or other consensus rules.
+You can modify the `gen_signet-key.sh` script to change the Signet parameters, such as the block signing keys or other consensus rules.

 ## Security Considerations
 This setup is intended for development and testing purposes only.
 Do not use it with real funds or sensitive data.